Cadence-lypso: The Cadence era

 There were a number of other important aspects of cadence-lypso music which impacted on our culture and society as well as the future direction of Dominica's contemporary music.
 Cadence-lypso used the Creole language as its prime means of expression, again feeding into our language traditions and our folk song traditions.
 Oral traditions such as proverbs were every much utilized in the music.
 Cadence-music was popular among the young and the old and united the generations.
 For the younger people, this music which was making Dominica famous overseas was also serving as a platform of protest against the ills of society and for conscious-raising.
 This music was popular among the older folk because of its similarity or relationship to rhythms of jing ping music and the use of the Creole language.

 During the 1980s, cadence-lypso popularity declined greatly.
 Some Dominican performers remained famous, such as Ophelia, and became Dominica's first kadans female singer to achieve international star status.
 She is sometimes referred to as "Dominica's Lady of Song", the "First Lady of Creole", and "la grande dame de la musique Antillaise".
 She has toured widely in France and had concerts broadcast over much of the Francophone world.
 Her first recording was "Ay Dominique," a "lament for Dominica as the country underwent political problems in the 1970s".
 When the record was released, it immediately became a hit in Guadeloupe and Martinique although this was towards the end of the dominance of Dominican music in the French West Indies.

-Recently, efforts have begun to revitalize cadence-lypso and Creole music generally through the holding of the World Creole Music Festival here in Dominica.
+Recently, efforts have begun to revitalize cadence-lypso and Creole music generally through the holding of the World Creole Music Festival in Dominica.
 This festival attracts top bands of the French Creole-speaking world and in Africa.
 Exile One, Jeff Joseph//new Generation Grammacks, Anthony Gussie and Tony Valmond/Liquid Ice have released a number of albums as well as remastered vintage cadence hits of the 1970s.